Batelov: Sights

 The landmark of the town square is the Church of Saints Peter and Paul.
-The church awas built in the mid-18th century and has a Neoclassical façade from 1836.
+The church was built in the mid-18th century and has a Neoclassical façade from 1836.
 A staircase lined with several valuable statues leads to the church.

-There are two castles in Batelov called Old Castle and New Castle.
-The Old Castle is a one-storey Renaissance building from the second half of the 16th century.
+There are two castles in Batelov called Starý zámek ('old castle') and Nový zámek ('new castle').
+Starý zámek is a one-storey Renaissance building from the second half of the 16th century.
 It served mostly as an administrative seat.
-The New Castle is a Neoclassical building with Renaissance core, which served as the seat of the nobility.
+Nový zámek is a Neoclassical building with Renaissance core, which served as the seat of the nobility.